taosdata/TDengine/README.md

 If the terminal connects the server successfully, welcome messages and version info are printed.
 Otherwise, an error message is shown.

 # Try TDengine
-It is easy to run SQL commands in the terminal which is the same as other SQL databases.
+It is easy to run SQL commands from TDengine shell which is the same as other SQL databases.
 ```sql
 create database db;
 use db;